Multi-Granularity Hand Action Detection: Appendix

+\textbf{Settings.} The SL-AR track primarily evaluates the performance of different action recognition models on fine-grained hand actions.
+We adopted the representative TSN~\cite{19TSN} and Slowfast~\cite{22slowfast} with the ResNet50 and ResNet101 backbones, VideoSwin~\cite{23videoswin} with the Swin-B backbone, VideoMAE V2~\cite{videomaev2} with the three different size backbones, and Hiera~\cite{hiera} with the Hiera-B backbone.
+We trained these models on the FHA-Kitchens dataset using two settings: (1) \textbf{Pre-training on Kinetics 400~\cite{6kinetic400} and hybrid dataset}, where we initialized the backbone with Kinetics 400 or Hybrid dataset pre-trained weights and fine-tuned the entire model on the FHA-Kitchens training set; and (2) \textbf{Training from scratch on FHA-Kitchens}, where we randomly initialized the model weights and directly train them on FHA-Kitchens.
+For different models, we used the recommended optimization strategy and batch size, and the maximum training period was set to 210 epochs.

-Table~\ref{arfullresults} presents the performance of different action recognition methods on the Kinetics 400~\cite{6kinetic400} dataset and the proposed FHA-Kitchens dataset, with and without pre-trained models.
+\textbf{Results on the SL-AR Track.} Table~\ref{arfullresults} presents the performance of different action recognition methods on the Kinetics 400~\cite{6kinetic400} dataset and the proposed FHA-Kitchens dataset, with and without pre-trained models.
 From the experimental results, it can be observed that the performance trends of all action recognition methods on FHA-Kitchens are similar to their performance on Kinetics 400~\cite{6kinetic400}, while the models perform much better on the coarse-grained actions of Kinetics 400.
-For the best-performing Swin~\cite{23swin} model, the top-1 accuracy on Kinetics 400 surpasses the top-1 accuracy on FHA-Kitchens by 43.44\%, which validates the challenges of fine-grained hand action recognition on FHA-Kitchens.
+For the best-performing VideoSwin~\cite{23videoswin} model, the top-1 accuracy on Kinetics 400 surpasses the top-1 accuracy on FHA-Kitchens by 43.44\%.
+And those methods with even large models cannot achieve satisfactory performance.
+This is clear evidence that validates the challenging nature of the fine-grained hand action recognition on FHA-Kitchens.
 Besides, the utilization of pre-trained weights has proven to be beneficial, resulting in improved accuracy compared to training models from scratch.
 This finding suggests that despite the existence of a domain gap between coarse-grained and fine-grained actions, pre-training remains an effective strategy for addressing the challenges inherent in FHA-Kitchens, which have a larger number of action categories and relatively limited training data.

-Here, we present the test results of two additional parent category actions (see in Table~\ref{dgtrack-hold1}, \ref{dgtrack-take1}) within the Intra-class DG track (Section~4.4.1 of the paper).
-It is evident from the results that the performance on sub-categories seen during training surpasses that of unseen sub-categories.
-This discrepancy is supported by the diagonal scores, which reveal a significant decline of up to 46 mAP.
-These findings align with the observations in Section~4.4.1 of the paper, emphasizing the existence of large intra-class variance and underscoring the need for more efforts to improve the generalization abilities of the models.
+In addition, we further supplemented the hand pose information and conducted experiments using the skeleton-based STGCN~\cite{stgcn} method.
+We used STGCN pre-trained on NTU60~\cite{ntu60} and NTU120~\cite{ntu120} and fine-tuned the models on the SL-AR track using different features for fine-grained hand actions, the results (Top-1 and Top-5 accuracy) can be seen in Table~\ref{sup_skeletonresults}.